VinEdw/phy-2540-expt-02/expt-02.typ

       ),
     )
   },
-  caption: [Quantities Calculated to Find Pressure and its Reciprocal] ) <tb_pressure_calculation>
+  caption: [Quantities Used to Find Pressure and its Reciprocal] ) <tb_pressure_calculation>

 #figure(